MassimoGirondi/hedgedoc_backupper/README.md

 # How to

+- Install dependencies.
+Usually `git`, `unzip`, and `jq`.
+    - The commands usually spits out errors about what is missing usually.
+Read the errors, it's free! :P
 - Clone recursively this repository
 - Set your options to `config.sh`.
 - Login the first time by running `./login.sh --email user@whatever.tld`.
 See the CLI documentation for further authentication mechanisms.